doraliyuan/doraliyuan/README.md

 - 👋 Hi, I’m @doraliyuan
 - 👀 I’m interested in Python, Matlab,Shell scripts, and NCL
 - 🌱 I’m currently learning C/C++
-- 💞️ I’m looking to collaborate on software engineer
+- 💞️ I’m looking to collaborate on coding
 - 📫 How to reach me: yuanrung0103@gmail.com

 <!---